Spatial correlations in SIS processes on random regular graphs: Discussion

-Future research could attempt to re-derive corrections for the RRG by invoking the Fisher-Kopeliovich approximation, which is known to provide improved accuracy where the KSA becomes inadequate~\cite{omelyan2020spatial} (albeit at the expense of greater analytical complexity).
-Another potential direction would be to expand the current framework to topologies on which node degree is heterogeneous.
+Future research could attempt to re-derive corrections for the RRG by invoking the Fisher-Kopeliovich approximation, which is known to provide improved accuracy where the Kirkwood superposition approximation becomes inadequate~\cite{omelyan2020spatial} (albeit at the expense of greater analytical complexity).
+Another potential direction would be to expand the current framework to heterogeneous topologies.
 This will enable us to predict and analyze more realistic scenarios, particularly where degree variability plays a crucial role in epidemic outcomes~\cite{hindes_degree_2019}.

-Overall, our work broadens the applicability of existing corrections to mean-field theory and highlights how network structure impacts spatial correlations in \textit{SIS} processes.
-A promising direction for future research involves exploring intermediate network structures to bridge the analytical gap between regular lattices and fully randomized network topologies.
+Overall, this work broadens the applicability of existing corrections to mean-field theory and highlights how network structure impacts spatial correlations in SIS processes.
+Another promising future direction involves exploring network structures with intermediate randomness to bridge the analytical gap between regular lattices and random regular topologies.